Orfium/toolbox/documentation/docs/maintenance.md

 ```
 2) Run `yarn yalc:push` on the Toolbox.
 This will create a fake publish on the registry and push latest changes.

-3) Lastly, run `yalc add @orfium/toolbox` on your local application to link the package from the registry.
+3) Now, run `yalc add @orfium/toolbox` on your local application to link the package from the registry.
 This will copy the current version from the registry and inject the `file:.yalc/@orfium/toolbox` dependecy on your `package.json`

 Your `package.json` should look like this.